-- The Division of Retirement and Benefits provided pension valuation census data, which for people currently in receipt of healthcare benefits was supplemented by coverage data from the healthcare claims administrator (Aetna) - Certain adjustments and assumptions were made to prepare the data for valuation: - Some records provided on the Aetna data were associated with a participant social security number not listed on the RIN-to-SSN translation file.
+- The Division of Retirement and Benefits provided pension valuation census data, which for people currently in receipt of healthcare benefits was supplemented by coverage data from the healthcare claims administrator (Aetna). - Certain adjustments and assumptions were made to prepare the data for valuation: - Some records provided on the Aetna data were associated with a participant social security number not listed on the RIN-to-SSN translation file.
 We did not add these records to the retiree medical valuation data as they were unable to tie with our pension valuation data (and therefore were unable to be associated with a specific plan or participant). - Some in pay participants and beneficiaries on the pension valuation data who were previously assumed to be receiving medical benefits were not listed on the provided Aetna data.
 We have updated these records to only be valued under the pension valuation. - Some records in the Aetna data were duplicates due to the dual coverage (i.e. coverage as a retiree and as a spouse of another retiree) allowed under the Plan.
 Records were changed for these members so that each member was only valued once.
 Any additional value of the dual coverage (due to coordination of benefits) is small and reflected in the per capita costs. - Covered children included in the Aetna data were valued until age 23, unless handicapped.
-We assumed that those dependents over 23 were only eligible and included due to being handicapped. - Conduent understands that retiree medical coverage/eligibility is in place while a pension benefit is payable.
-If a participant dies, dependent coverage is only assumed to continue if they have ongoing pension/survivor benefits. - For individuals included in the pension data expecting a future pension, we valued health benefits starting at the same point that the pension benefit is assumed to start. - Future retirees' level of coverage is estimated according to valuation assumptions regarding spousal coverage. - Limitations on the use of the valuation results due to uncertainty about various aspects of the data: Excluded records due to file mismatches are noted above but not are expected to have a material impact on the results.
+We assumed that those dependents over 23 were only eligible and included due to being handicapped.